Diagnosis of Demodicosis in Dogs & Cats

 Cats

-With otic demodicosis, mites are found on mineral oil cytologic testing of ear exudates.
+In patients with otic demodicosis, mites are found on mineral oil cytology of ear exudates.

-D cati mites tend to be easily found on skin scrapings.
+D cati mites are usually easy to find on skin scrapings.

-D gatoi mites can be difficult to find even when the patient is severely pruritic.
-For these mites, suggested tests include wide superficial skin scrapings, hair plucking, fecal flotations (Figure 3), or response to therapy.
+D gatoi mites can be difficult to find, even in severely pruritic patients.
+Suggested tests include wide superficial skin scrapings, hair plucking, fecal flotation (Figure 4), or response to therapy.

-Demodex gatoi mites found on fecal sample from cat with pruritis, self-trauma, and hair loss on ventral abdomen (original magnification, 400x)
+FIGURE 4 D gatoi mites found on a fecal sample from a cat with pruritus, self-trauma, and hair loss on the ventral abdomen (original magnification, 400×)

 Differential Diagnosis

-Cats: Consider demodicosis in any cat with hair loss, symmetric alopecia, or pruritus.
+Demodicosis should be considered in cats with hair loss, symmetric alopecia, or pruritus.

 Laboratory Testing

-Fecal flotation examination: In pruritic cats to identify D gatoi
+Fecal flotation examination should be performed in cats with pruritus to identify D gatoi.

-Genetic testing for ABCB1-δ genotype: To screen for drug sensitivity to avermectins in breed-sensitive dogs (eg, herding dogs, sight hounds); recommended for dogs with severe generalized demodicosis3
+Genetic testing for multidrug sensitivity gene (MDR1 gene, also known as ABCB1 gene) mutation (also known as ABCB1-1delta) should be performed to screen for drug sensitivity to avermectins in breed-sensitive dogs (eg, herding dogs, sight hounds) and is recommended for dogs with severe generalized demodicosis.3

-Impression smears: To diagnose concurrent microbial overgrowth in dogs and cats
+Impression smears should be performed to diagnose concurrent microbial overgrowth in dogs and cats.

 Additional Laboratory Testing

-Except for fecal flotation examinations in cats, laboratory testing is most helpful when searching for the underlying cause of adult-onset demodicosis in dogs or a medical condition associated with D cati in an adult cat.
+Except for fecal flotation examinations in cats, additional laboratory testing is most helpful when searching for the underlying cause of adult-onset demodicosis in dogs or a medical condition associated with D cati in adult cats.
 Testing may include but is not limited to:

 Blood smear evaluation